pthong003/sarc_ur5e/README.md

 Note, if you are running on a headless server you can modify `WANDB_ENTITY` at the top of `visualize_dataset.py` and add your own WandB entity -- then the script will log all visualizations to WandB.

+Or you may run the code block in visualize_dataset.ipynb

 ## Add Transform for Target Spec

 For X-embodiment training we are using specific inputs / outputs for the model: input is a single RGB camera, output